Gunpoint, Headlock Lyrics – Annabelle Dinda

 They build worlds on the screen, but they leave in the pain

-There’s a bird in the fountain and I write him down too
+There’s a bird in the fountain and I write that down too

 I’m not quiet, I’m loud, I am loud and I’m new